Homer

-Homer's Iliad centers on a quarrel between King Agamemnon and the warrior Achilles during the last year of the Trojan War.
+The Iliad centers on a quarrel between King Agamemnon and the warrior Achilles during the last year of the Trojan War.
 The Odyssey chronicles the ten-year journey of Odysseus, king of Ithaca, back to his home after the fall of Troy.
-The poems are in Homeric Greek, also known as Epic Greek, a literary language which shows a mixture of features of the Ionic and Aeolic dialects from different centuries; the predominant influence is Eastern Ionic.
+The epics depict man's struggle, the Odyssey especially so, as Odysseus perseveres through the punishment of the gods.
+The poems are in Homeric Greek, also known as Epic Greek, a literary language that shows a mixture of features of the Ionic and Aeolic dialects from different centuries; the predominant influence is Eastern Ionic.
 Most researchers believe that the poems were originally transmitted orally.
+Despite being predominantly known for their tragic and serious themes, the Homeric poems also contain instances of comedy and laughter.